-That's why the RNA is committed to providing first class educational activities and facilities in the lead-up to and during Ekka.
+That's why the Ekka is committed to providing first class educational activities and facilities in the lead-up to and during Ekka.

 Since 1876, millions of students have enjoyed discovering where their food comes from and have taken part in true city meets country experiences.

-With 12 competitions for students to enter, 10,000 animals to see, six learning trail points and many interactive hands-on activities, the Ekka is Queensland's largest classroom.
+With dedicated school competitions for students to enter, 10,000 animals to see, six learning trail points and many interactive hands-on activities, the Ekka is Queensland's largest classroom.

-The RNA has one eye firmly on the future, offering educational support to students and teachers across Queensland through the following initiatives.
+The Ekka has one eye firmly on the future, offering educational support to students and teachers across Queensland through the following initiatives.

-Students and teachers from across Queensland can visit Ekka on a dedicated school day, to enjoy a memorable and unique hands-on learning experience.
+Students and teachers can visit Ekka and enjoy a memorable and unique hands-on learning experience.

 Rural Discovery Day

-Held every year in May, the popular ‘ag-ucational’ day brings the country to the city to teach primary school students that food comes from farms, not the supermarket shelf.
-More information.
+Held every year in April, the popular ‘ag-ucational’ day brings the country to the city to teach primary school students that food comes from farms, not the supermarket shelf.

 Providing the scope on all things Ekka, 20 year six students will be given the chance to become journalists at Show Camp.